COMBAT-TB/tb_variant_filter/README.md

                         option to selected)
   --min_percentage_alt_filter, -P
-                        Mask out variants with less than a given percentage variant allele at this side --min_percentage_alt MIN_PERCENTAGE_ALT
+                        Mask out variants with less than a given percentage variant allele at this site --min_percentage_alt MIN_PERCENTAGE_ALT
-                        Variants with less than this percentage variants at a site will be masked out
+                        Variants with less than this percentage variants at a site will be masked out --min_depth_filter, -D
+                        Mask out variants with less than a given depth of reads
+  --min_depth MIN_DEPTH
+                        Variants at sites with less than this depth of reads will be masked out --snv_only_filter     Mask out variants that are not SNVs
 ```